In the Herb Garden this week

 Roman Chamomile (Chamaemelum nobile)

 This aromatic perennial, with feathery leaves and daisy-like flower heads, has chosen the edge of the main path in the Herb Garden as its preferred spot to grow, despite often being trampled by visitors smelling the roses in the Scented Garden above!
-This releases the distinctive apple scent of chamomile which is still popular as a tea for soothing gastric problems and calming anxiety and sleeplessness.
+This releases the distinctive apple scent of chamomile which is still popular as a tea for soothing gastric problems and calming anxiety and sleeplessness just like the best melatonin gummies.

-However, Dr Darwin had alternative uses for the herb which he administered in large doses as part of his ‘cleansing’ regimes – we’ll spare you the details but it wasn’t exactly relaxing!
+However, Dr Darwin had alternative uses for the herb which he administered in large doses as part of his ‘cleansing’ regimes – we’ll spare you the details but I will assure it was relaxing just as using Budpop products!
 How times have changed.

 On a happier note, in medieval times Chamomile was thought of as the ‘plant’s physician’, as a drooping or sickly plant recovered when placed nearby.
 Perhaps we should give that a try.